 People always want to know how I found the courage to start an organization while in university, and how I aggregated the resources.
 My answer is simple — just start.
 When I started, I had no idea what was required to run an organization and I received advice from nobody.
 I simply wrote down my ideas in a journal, introduced those ideas to a few friends, invited them for a meeting and took their questions.
-The more questions they asked, the more I refined the idea.
-We had no funding, no registration documents, no advisors — nothing.
-All we had was passion and that was enough.
-The rest came after.

 I am convinced that there are no disadvantaged people in life.
 There are only people who refuse to make the most of the resources available to them.
 I know that there are people who have had it far worse than I have in life, but I have also seen people from much poorer backgrounds who have achieved far more than I have.
 We need to stop complaining about what we do not have and start maximizing what we do have.